Anharmonic Solutions to the Riccati equation and elliptic modular functions: Algebraic solutions of the Riccati equation on and the cross-ratio

 The previous choice of a basis of solution induces a faithful representation of $\mathfrak{G}(L)$ as a subgroup of $GL(2,\Ccc)$, defined in the following way: for $\sigma\in\mathfrak{G}(L)$ one has

-A different different choice of basis $(\eta_1,\zeta_1)$ leads to equivalent representations as there exists $M\in GL(2,\Ccc)$: $(\eta_1,\zeta_1)=M(\eta,\zeta)$.
+A different choice of basis $(\eta_1,\zeta_1)$ leads to equivalent representations as there exists $M\in GL(2,\Ccc)$: $(\eta_1,\zeta_1)=(\eta,\zeta)M$.
 We identify these equivalent representations.
-Also one can show, (see \citep[p.19]{sing2003}), that the differential Galois group considered as a subgroup of $GL(2,\Ccc)$ is an algebraic subgroup.
+Also one can show, (see \cite[p.19]{sing2003}), that the differential Galois group considered as a subgroup of $GL(2,\Ccc)$ is an algebraic subgroup.
+We first prove that the Galois groups of the anharmonic equations $h_n(x)$ \eqref{eqr89} are finite. \begin{proposition} Let $h_n(x)=x^n+a_1x^{n-1}+\cdots+a_n=0,\,a_i\in\F$ be an anharmonic equation then its Galois group is finite and coincides with a finite subgroup of the differential Galois group of the associated second order linear differential equation. \end{proposition} \begin{proof} One knows that the mapping $y\mapsto\dfrac{y^\prime}{y}$ defines a surjective map between the set of non trivial solutions of $L(y)=y^{\prime\prime}+b_1y^\prime+b_2y=0$ and the solutions of the Riccati equation $u^\prime+B_2u^2+B_1u+B_0=0$, with the $B_i$ functions of the $a_i$ and their derivatives.
+We suppose that this Riccati equation has solutions which are algebraic of degree $\geqslant4$.